 - Want an easily customizable card

-- Often buy products or services from unfamiliar or strange e-commerce stores.
+- Often, they buy products or services from unfamiliar or strange e-commerce stores.

 - Want a card that can help them easily manage their finances